DUI with Serious Bodily Injury in Okaloosa County

 A conviction for DUI with Serious Bodily Injury in Okaloosa County will lead to a prison sentence.

-You need an advocate who knows the law and has a reputation for successfully defending these cases.
+You need advocates who know the law and have a reputation for successfully defending these cases.
 Emotions will be heightened in a case involving injury.
 Knowing how to effectively represent someone when faced with an emotionally charged victim or prosecutor is critical to a successful outcome.

-I have a reputation for not backing down and not taking the first plea deal offered.
-If you are ready to fight the allegations against you and protect your future, call me today for a free consultation at (850) 243-6097.
+We have a reputation for not backing down and not taking the first plea deal offered.
+If you are ready to fight the allegations against you and protect your future, call Flaherty Defense Firm today for a free consultation at (850) 243-6097.